trevortylerlee/astro-micro/src/content/projects/project-2/index.md

 Astro Nano is a static, minimalist, lightweight, lightning fast portfolio and blog theme.

-Built with Astro, Tailwind and Typescript, an no frameworks.
+Built with Astro, Tailwind and Typescript, and no frameworks.

-It was designed as an even more minimal theme than my popular theme [Astro Sphere](https://github.com/markhorn-dev/astro-sphere)
+It was designed as an even more minimal theme than Mark Horn's popular theme [Astro Sphere](https://github.com/markhorn-dev/astro-sphere)

 ## 🚀 Deploy your own